shareandcharge/sharecharge-core-client/README.md

 ID=0x0123 PASS=123 sc cp-status 0x12
 ```

-**NOTE**: Modbus does not appear to support simultaneous connections.
-If the core client is running, it is not possible to retrieve the charge point's status via the IoT Bridge from the shell.
+**NOTE**: ~~Modbus does not appear to support simultaneous connections.
+If the core client is running, it is not possible to retrieve the charge point's status via the IoT Bridge from the shell.~~ Could not reproduce!

 ### Coming Soon:
 - docker setup